Learning Volterra Memory Kernels for Non-Markovian Qubit Dynamics: Abstract

 \section{Abstract}

-We develop a data-driven framework for identifying non-Markovian dynamical equations of motion for open quantum systems.
+We develop a data-driven framework for identifying non-Markovian equations of motion for open quantum systems, demonstrated here for qubit-environment dynamics.
 Starting from the Nakajima–Zwanzig formalism, we vectorize the reduced density matrix into a four-dimensional state vector and cast the dynamics as a Volterra integro-differential equation with an operator-valued memory kernel.
 The learning task is then formulated as a constrained optimization problem over the admissible operator space, where correlation functions are approximated by rational functions using Padé approximants.
 We establish well-posedness of the learning problem, ensuring existence of minimizers.
-To assess performance, we construct synthetic data sets from representative test problems, including (i) a solvable model with correlation functions expressed in terms of special functions, (ii) the full quantum dot model with frequency-resolved bath integrals, and (iii) a non-block-diagonal kernel arising from noncommuting system–bath couplings with cross-correlations.
-Numerical experiments demonstrate that Padé capture nontrivial temporal structures such as oscillatory memory, algebraic tails, and phase-sensitive coherence transfer, and that the learned models generalize across ensembles of physically admissible initial states.
-Our results illustrate that data-driven rational approximation provides an effective route to identifying non-Markovian kernels of practical relevance in quantum technologies.
+To assess performance, we construct synthetic data sets from representative test problems of increasing complexity: (i) exactly solvable pure dephasing, with correlation functions expressed in terms of special functions, (ii) a damped Jaynes–Cummings model with an analytic coherence kernel, (iii) a transverse Born model with frequency-resolved bath integrals and population–coherence coupling, and (iv) a non-rotating-wave quantum Rabi model whose memory kernel has no closed form.
+Numerical experiments demonstrate that Padé captures nontrivial temporal structures such as oscillatory memory, algebraic tails, and phase-sensitive coherence transfer, and that the learned models generalize across ensembles of physically admissible initial states.
+We perform a parametrization-invariant sensitivity analysis and show that the trajectories are insensitive to the unrecoverable parts of the kernel, so the learned models stay predictive despite severe ill-conditioning in kernel recovery.
+These results together illustrate that data-driven rational approximation provides an effective route to identifying non-Markovian kernels of practical relevance in quantum technologies.